 Telstra's EVP is designed to ensure a significant portion of remuneration is variable and at-risk.
 It provides the critical link between delivering Telstra's T22 strategy and Telstra's Corporate Plan, and shareholder value and executive reward.
-The performance measures and targets were selected by the Board to ensure that the CEO and Group Executives continue to deliver against our T22 strategy, and their financial rewards are directly linked to their individual contribution, company performance and long term shareholder value creation.

-The key remuneration outcomes under the FY20 EVP include:
+The performance measures and targets were selected by the risks, the risk management plans that management has put in Board to ensure that the CEO and Group Executives continue to place to deal with those risks and monitors whether Telstra is operating within its risk appetite in respect of those risks.
+It deliver against our T22 strategy, and their financial rewards are directly linked to their individual contribution, company also oversees culture within Telstra and the effectiveness of performance and long term shareholder value creation. management's initiatives to instil and reinforce Telstra's Values and compliance with Telstra's Code of Conduct.

-- The CEO's Individual EVP Outcome at 48.3% of the maximum opportunity - The average Individual EVP Outcome for Senior Executives (including the CEO) at 49.7% of the maximum opportunity.
+- The key remuneration outcomes under the FY20 EVP include: • The CEO's Individual EVP Outcome at 48.3% of the maximum opportunity - The average Individual EVP Outcome for Senior Executives (including the CEO) at 49.7% of the maximum opportunity.